iantmn/iantmn.github.io/_tabs/CV.md

 NetW - Stellendam<br>
 2025 - now<br>
 *NetW is an IT company specializing in managing complex IT infrastructures for medium-sized businesses.
 It provides end-to-end IT solutions, ensuring seamless operations and top-tier service.*

+As a project engineer at NetW, I am responsible for overseeing and managing various IT projects from inception to completion.
+My primary focus lays in managing our own product development called the CloudModule.
+This device is a networking appliance that provides secure connectivity and cloud services for businesses.
+I also manage our internal IT infrastructure and our day-to-day IT operations.
+My responsibilities include:
 - Project and client management
 - Stakeholder management
 - Product development